-A pterygium is a fleshy triangular growth of bulbar conjunctiva that may spread across and distort the cornea, induce astigmatism, and change the refractive power of the eye.
+A pterygium is a fleshy triangular growth of bulbar conjunctiva, occurring only at the 3 and 9 o'clock meridians of either eye, usually not simultaneously.
+The pterygium may spread across and distort the cornea, induce astigmatism, and change the refractive power of the eye.
 Symptoms may include decreased vision and foreign body sensation.
-It is more common in hot, dry climates.
+It is more common in sunny, hot, dry climates.